 Add herbs.
 Mint, chamomile, and anise hyssop would all be nice added with the fruit during the fermentation process.

 No. Berry and fruit kvass don't typically call for (or need) a starter culture; however, using a starter culture may speed up the fermentation process while also introducing specific strains of beneficial bacteria.
-You can order a commercial starter here or add ¼ cup kombucha tea, jun tea, water kefir or ginger bug to the water before you pour it over the fruit.
+Kombucha tea, jun tea, water kefir, or ginger bug all work as starter cultures if you wish to speed up the process.

 As fruit ferments, it releases lots of carbon dioxide.
 In a tightly sealed environment, the carbon dioxide has no place to go and so pressure builds within your jar.
 If the pressure becomes too high, your jar can explode.
 If you burp the jar every day, you'll release the excess gas and lower the chance of any mishaps.

 Kvass is a naturally fermented drink, and as such, it typically contains a very small amount of alcohol - about 1.5%.
 For kvass that ferments an extended period of time, it may contain up to 2.5% alcohol by volume (1).